ssenart/lovelace-gazpar-card/README.md

 ![Gazpar Card](images/gazpar-card.png)

+It requires:

-It requires the HA integration [Gazpar](https://github.com/ssenart/home-assistant-gazpar) at least from version 1.3.0.
+- Either the HA integration [Gazpar](https://github.com/ssenart/home-assistant-gazpar) at least from version 1.3.0.
+- Or the MQTT integration [MQTT](https://github.com/ssenart/gazpar2mqtt) at least from version 0.1.0.

 Trend ratio (% in the table) must be interpreted differently depending on the frequency: